john-packel/Readage-app---public/README.md

   . corollary: features that could snag some media, helping expand the funnel for above points

-- Fix then replace the dang widgets (because: "We don't use widgets, we build them" - John Michellin)
+- Fix then replace the dang widgets (because: "We don't use widgets, we build them" - John Michelin)

 - Features serving the app's various audiences: readers, book industry peeps?
 Identify yourself, my audiences!